Federal Teacher Requirements for Independent StudyInformation on meeting federal requirements for highly qualified teachers in independent study.

 The California Department of Education’s Improving Teacher & Principal Quality provides detailed information about the federal teacher requirements.
 The main challenge for independent study has been the federal requirement that teachers must demonstrate subject matter competence in all the core academic subjects they teach, defined as:

-- Mathematics (including math intervention and CAHSEE-mathematics classes)
+- Mathematics (including math intervention)

 - Biological sciences